YubicoLabs/fido-largeblob-demos/ssh-certificate/README.md

 # LargeBlob SSH certificate demo

 Simple demo to illustrate using largeBlobs for storing SSH certificates on a FIDO security key.
+For more information on this use-case, see also [here](https://developers.yubico.com/SSH/Storing_SSH_Certificates.html).

 # Prerequisites